 • to assist and cooperate with other North American Sikh organizations, and

-• to honor individuals and institution from time for their excellence in the fields of education, welfare, medicine and arts.
+• to honor individuals and institutions from time for their excellence in the fields of education, welfare, medicine and arts.

-Growth:: The OSS has grown merely from 20 members in the early 1970’s to more than 1,000 members in the early 2000’s.
-Currently it serves more than 5,000 member and non-member Sikhs living in the greater Ottawa area and the neighbouring communities.
+The OSS has grown from just 20 members in the early 1970’s to more than 1,000 members in the early 2000’s.
+Currently it serves more than 5,000 member and non-member Sikhs living in the greater Ottawa area and neighbouring communities.